By Francesco Zuppichini, Francesco Cicala

 Keirsey uses the same 70 questions for everyone.
 Your answers to question 5 don't change which question comes next.

-The system asks whatever question will reduce uncertainty most given your current profile.
+Plus a coverage bonus ensuring all traits get measured.
+The system asks whatever question will reduce trait uncertainty most.
 Two users see different question sequences based on their answers.

 Keirsey tallies responses and applies thresholds.
 Score above X on concrete/abstract, you're one temperament.
 Below X, you're another.